 Once you are cleared to take defensive driving, it’s time to get to work choosing a course.
 When selecting a course, the most important thing is to be sure the provider is TDLR-approved.
 It would be a shame to spend the time completing a course only to discover it won’t be accepted by the court.

 If this is your first time taking defensive driving, we’d like to offer answers to questions you may still have.

 How Long Is Defensive Driving Online?

 In Texas, state law requires a defensive driving course to be six hours in length.
-These six hours includes one hour of breaks.
-Don’t be enticed by promises of “Shortest Course Allowed by Law,” they are all six hours long because that IS the law.
+These six hours include one hour of breaks.
+So don’t be enticed by promises of “Shortest Course Allowed by Law,” they are all six hours long because that IS the law.

 Online defensive driving courses also cater to a wide range of learning styles.
 Some are text only, some have audio “read-along,” and others are 100% video.
 Depending on how you learn best, these features may help the time seem to pass more quickly, but don’t be deceived.
 If you choose a text-only course because you are a fast reader, you can’t shorten the time.
 All Texas courses are designed by law to have built-in timers to keep you from getting through too quickly.
 While it doesn’t seem fair to penalize you just because you get things in a hurry, rules is still rules.